Best Things to do on Great Keppel Island

 The island’s main beach is Fishermans Beach, which is also the main hub on the island with plenty of accommodation, Keppel Watersports and the ferry port.

-Don’t be put off by its popularity; Fishermans Beach is absolutely stunning, with sandy shores and crystal clear water.
+Don’t be put off by its popularity; Fisherman’s Beach is stunning, with sandy shores and crystal clear water.
 It’s a wonderful spot for swimming, water activities, or just sunbathing on the soft sand.

 Next to Fisherman’s Beach is The Spit – a great spot for swimming.
-Walk around a little further on to reach Putney Beach, a stunning palm-lined sandy beach from where you can relax in a hammock or swing.
+Walk around a little further to reach Putney Beach, a stunning palm-lined sandy beach from where you can relax in a hammock.
 Continue towards the mangroves at the end of the beach to escape the crowds.

 If you don’t mind a steep walk, Shelving Beach is just 15-minutes away, although you can also get a boat here.
 If you love snorkelling, this is one of the best spots to see some marine life.
 Carry on towards Monkey Beach for an even more secluded snorkelling spot – this one is a 35 minute walk from the main hub or a 5 minute boat ride.

-If you don’t fancy the walk, GKI Watersports offer beach drop-offs by boat.
-They can suggest the best beach for the weather conditions and based on your interests, so it’s definitely worth chatting with them and seeing what they recommend!
+If you don’t fancy walking, GKI Watersports offer beach drop-offs by boat.
+They can suggest the best beach for the weather conditions and your interests, so it’s definitely worth chatting with them and seeing what they recommend!
 They’ll even come and collect you at whatever time you ask.

 3 Kayaking